mkuti/corklagos-venture/README.md

 I looked around at different templates and liked the animations suggested on [BootStrapMade Company template](https://bootstrapmade.com/demo/Company/), which I will apply to the display of car parts listing.
 For the team page, I wanted to innovate a little since the few users consulting this page will probably have time to stop and read.
 With very little content, the idea is to grab the attention of the user and get them to want to read more.

-##### Logo:
-I used [Hatchful Shopify](https://hatchful.shopify.com/) to find the most suitable logo.
-With the keywords of the website in my head, I first selected the bold, reliable and energetic visual styles for the logo.
-I instantly picked one suggestion of logo with the earth and enveloppe going around.
-See [the original logo](https://raw.githubusercontent.com/mkuti/corklagos-venture/master/static/images/originallogo.png).
-It looked smart and bold.
-I changed slightly the style to have the business name outside the icon which gave a more professional look.
-I also straight away chose to have the contrast between blue and orange, which made me think of the bold colors of Africa.

-##### Fonts:

 ##### Colours:
 With a primary audience of men and the website main goal in attracting more users, the keywords which helped me to find the colors were reliability, power, excitement, engagement.
 The colors chosen will complement each other in achieving this, as well as making the website somehow reflecting the origins of the site owners and reviving their pride.